leathersole/raincatcher-tutorial-module/README.md

 This module is a very simple Raincatcher module that allows the listing and creation of users.
 The goal of this module is to be integrated into a *client* and *cloud* app to allow client interactions (list user, create user) to be pushed to the cloud app.

+This module is intended to be used with the [raincatcher-tutorial-cloud](https://github.com/feedhenry-raincatcher/raincatcher-tutorial-cloud) and [raincatcher-tutorial-client](https://github.com/feedhenry-raincatcher/raincatcher-tutorial-client) apps.

 ## Solution Overview

 This module is separated into to sections: *client* and *cloud*.
 On both sides of the module, the mediator topic `wfm:user` is used for *publishing* and *subscribing* using the mediator.